Postilion

-A postilion or postillion is a person who guides a horse-drawn coach or post chaise while mounted on the horse or one of a pair of horses.
-By contrast, a coachman controls the horses from the vehicle itself.
+A postilion or postillion is a person who rides a harnessed horse that is pulling a horse-drawn vehicle such as a coach, rather than driving from behind as a coachman does.
+This method is used for pulling wheeled vehicles that do not have a driver's seat, such as many ceremonial state coaches and artillery limbers and caissons.
+Postilion riders are generally arranged one rider for each pair of horses, riding the left horse.

 Originally the English name for a guide or forerunner for the post (mail) or a messenger, it became transferred to the actual mail carrier or messenger and also to a person who rides a (hired) post horse.
 The same persons made themselves available as a less expensive alternative to hiring a coachman, particularly for light, fast vehicles.

-Postilions draw ceremonial vehicles on occasions of national importance such as state funerals.

-On the battlefield or on ceremonial occasions postilions have control that a coachman cannot exert.
+A carriage or coach that was arranged without a driver's seat and intended for guidance by postilions, had à la Daumont appended, such as "coach à la Daumont".
+Daumont is a corruption of the French d'Aumont from the 8th Duke of Aumont who preferred this manner of travel.

 Mount

 Postilions ride the left or nearside mount because horses are mounted from the left.
-With a double team there could be two postilions, one for each pair, or one postilion would ride on the left rear horse in order to control all four horses.
+With a double team there could be two postilions, one for each pair, or, especially in France, one postilion would ride on the left wheel (rear) horse in order to control all four horses.